 By 1931, the PRR updated the ferry service at Exchange Place by building three two-story piers for freight and passenger service.
 Ferry transport, however, had already slid in popularity when the Holland Tunnel opened in 1927.
 The mounting costs of maintaining and operating the Jersey City facilities against incoming revenue resulted in the discontinuation of regular ferry service in 1949.
-Exchange Place was also affected by the demolition of manufacturing plants in the downtown section of the city.
+The demolition of manufacturing plants in the city's downtown section also affected Exchange Place.
 The Wilson and Meseck Lines used the waterfront to run excursions to amusement parks at Rye Beach (Westchester County, NY) and Rockaway Beach (Queens, NY) in the 1950s.

 When New Jersey approved the Aldene Plan in 1967, passenger rail and ferry service in Jersey City were officially deemed part of its past.
 The Jersey Central Railroad ended train and ferry service that same year.
-The Erie Railroad had closed the Pavonia Station in 1958.
+The Erie Railroad closed the Pavonia Station in 1958.
 However, the potential for rapid transportation service in one of the most densely populated areas of the northeast could not be ignored.
 The PATH purchased the Tubes at Exchange Place and renovated the railway service that serves commuters between New Jersey and New York City.
-And in a reversal about the trains and ferries in Jersey City, the Hudson Bergen Light Rail System of New Jersey Transit returned passenger service to Jersey City in April 2000 with a convenient stop at Exchange Place, one of thirteen stops in the city.
+And in a reversal regarding the train and ferry service in Jersey City, the Hudson Bergen Light Rail System of New Jersey Transit returned passenger service to Jersey City in April 2000 with a convenient stop at Exchange Place, one of thirteen stops in the city.
 Commuters could leave the Colgate Center Ferry dock to the World Financial Center and 38th Street in New York City.

 Today, the site of the former PRR Terminal is the J. Owen Grundy Green Acres Waterfront Park.
 Built on a pedestrian pier at the foot of Montgomery Street, it is part of the Hudson River Walkway and named for local historian J. Owen Grundy.